Aquib489/htmlxify/CONTRIBUTING.md

 - Check existing issues and documentation
 - Review the code comments

-Thank you for making HTMLx better! 🚀
+Thank you for making htmlxify better! 🚀